-The proper adjustment of the assembly tension greatly affects the belt correct operation, both in timing and auxiliary control transmissions.
-The optimal assembly tension is the tension that will prevent the belt from skipping/sliding in the presence of high traction stresses with quick and pulsating cycles.
-To prevent the belt tooth from skipping and thus shifting the cylinder/valve phase, the timing belt must be fitted in such a way that the assembly tension generates no interferences with the pulley grooves or tensioners during the dynamic phase (movement).
+The correct adjustment of the belt assembly tension has a significant impact on the functionality of the belt in both distribution and accessory drives.
+The best assembly tension is the tension at which the belt will not jump or slip under high tensile stresses with fast cycles and buttons.
+In order to avoid the tooth belt jumping and consequently the phase shift of the cylinders/valves, the timing belt must be installed in such a way that the assembly tension does not generate interferences with the pulley or tensioner grooves during the dynamic phase (during the movement).

-The belt installation is therefore a very critical operation, as it could cause significant damage to the engine.
+Therefore, installing a timing belt or a drive belt is not a minor operation, rather of major importance as it could cause significant damage to the engine.

 The DTM can be used for all applications.